Kerbside Collections (current service)

 If you live outside of the Council collection areas you can:

-- Take your recycling or rubbish to the nearest transfer station or drop-off facility.
+- Take your recycling or rubbish to the nearest transfer station or drop-off facility, or arrange a private lease bin service.

 If your bin is not collected: